Physics on manifolds with exotic differential structures

-A clear example of this situation is given by Wilczek \cite{Wilczek}.
+A clear and simple example of this situation is given by Wilczek \cite{Wilczek}.
 Here he considers a spherically symmetric instanton in an $\SU(3)$ gauge theory, but one that has topological charge 4.
-The instanton corresponds to an instanton in the $3\times 3$ spin 1 representation of {$\SO(3)$} embedded into $\SU(3)$.
-However, the spherical symmetry (and the fact that the configuration is a solution) can be destroyed if one spatially separates the instanton into four charge 1 instantons corresponding to different embeddings of the fundamental representation of $\SU(2)$ into $\SU(3)$.
-By local topologically trivial gauge transformations, these embeddings can then be gauge transformed into configurations corresponding to one specific embedding, say the standard embedding which corresponds to the $SU(2)$ subgroup of $\SU(3)$ sitting in the upper left $2\times 2$ block of the fundamental $3\times 3$ representation of $\SU(3)$.
-Then the instantons can be brought together, giving rise to a charge 4 configuration in the standard embedding of $\SU(2)$ into $\SU(3)$ {(\ie into the upper $2\times 2$ block).
-This configuration does not satisfy the Yang-Mills equations, however, evidently there does exist a solution of the Yang-Mills equations for a charge 4 instanton in this embedding of $\SU(2)$ in $\SU(3)$.
+The instanton resides in the $3\times 3$ spin 1 representation of {$\SO(3)$} embedded into $\SU(3)$.
+The instanton can be continuously deformed into the upper left $\SU(2)$ sub block.
+However, the spherical symmetry (and the fact that the configuration is a solution) is lost under the deformation.
+One spatially separates the instanton into four charge 1 instantons residing in four different embeddings of the fundamental representation of $\SU(2)$ into $\SU(3)$, see \cite{Wilczek} for the details.
+By local, topologically trivial $\SU(3)$ gauge transformations, each of these embeddings can then be gauge transformed into configurations corresponding to one specific embedding, say the standard embedding which corresponds to the $SU(2)$ subgroup of $\SU(3)$ sitting in the upper left $2\times 2$ block of the fundamental $3\times 3$ representation of $\SU(3)$.
+Then the instantons can be brought together, giving rise to a charge 4 configuration in that standard embedding of $\SU(2)$ into $\SU(3)$.
+This configuration does not satisfy the Yang-Mills equations, and it is not spherically symmetric.
+There does exist a solution of the Yang-Mills equations for a charge 4 instanton in this embedding of $\SU(2)$ in $\SU(3)$.